quanganh2627/baytrail-i-x64-kitkat_vendor_intel_fw_sst/README.txt

 	This FW patch has changes to split the IPC scratch buffer into two.
 	One for high priority messages and one for the low priority messages.

+September 14 2012: vijay srinivas : Audio FW ver 05.04.02
+        Bug 57273 - LPMp3 decode:-Switch the clock of LPE between 19.2 and 50Mhz
+        based on the Mp3 audio sampling rate
+        In this FW, the LPE clock frequency switching is implemented based on input sampling rate of Mp3.Adding support for RAW HEAACv1 and HEAACv2.
+        This FW patch has changes to support Mp3,48Khz at 19.2Mhz.Also adding support for RAW HEAACv1 and HEAACv2 offload playback.